cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 ## AccelerateWP

 ### Overview

-AccelerateWP carries suites of optimization features which can be enabled and automatically configured for the end-user's site.
+AccelerateWP carries a suite of optimization features that can be enabled and automatically configured for the end-user's site.

 There are AccelerateWP and AccelerateWP Premium feature suites.